alanmpitts/kubekrafter-portfolio/content/pages/index.md

     backgroundSize: inset
     title: >-
-      I’m a cloud-computing architect, container expert, consultant, coder, and a bunch of other impressive titles and buzz words.
+      I’m a cloud-computing architect, container expert, consultant, coder, and a bunch of other impressive titles and buzzwords.
     subtitle: >-
       This site hosts my information.
 I’m sharing it all to impress you with the hard work I’ve done in the past few years.
 Once you’re sufficiently